vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Aristotle’s Metaphysics.
 A revised text with introduction and commentary by

-W.ḍRoss.
+W.d.
+Ross.
 Oxford 1924.
 2 vols.

-Metaphysica by W.ḍRoss.
+Metaphysica by W.d.
+Ross.
 The Works of Aristotle translated into English

 under the editorship of J.A.
 Smith.
 Volume VIII.
 Oxford 1908.